Laboratory Training 1

 The Java Collection Framework (JCF) is a set of interfaces, classes, and algorithms designed to store and manipulate collections of objects.

 some others.
-For example, the Vector
+For example, the Vector class provides functions similar to ArrayList.
+These

 containers did not provide a standardized interface in the first version, they do not allow the user to omit excessive